PHOTO - World home | contact us | attorneys & staff | japanese

 • Those 13 years of age or under; and

-• Those 80 years of age or older.
+• Those 80 years of age or older, and:

 For those who are exempt from the interview requirement, please apply for a visa by mail or through a travel agent.